PseudoDevs/IamGhost/abcmd10.md

-Last updated: 2024-04-05 16:00:47
+Last updated: 2024-04-05 16:01:20
-Random Quote: There is a time to fight and there is a time to be clever. - Pablo Escobar
+Random Quote: "Cap'n Cook?"
+That's not you?
+Like I said, no one is looking for you. - Walter White